day8/re-frame-template/README.md

 ### Hot Reloading Is Now Go

-If you now edit files in `/src`, like perhaps `views.cljs`, Figwheel will automatically recompile your changes and "hot load" them into your running app, without your app needing to be re-started.
+If you now edit files, like perhaps `/src/cljs/<project-name>/views.cljs`, Figwheel will automatically recompile your changes and "hot load" them into your running app, without your app needing to be re-started.
 The resulting fast, iterative workflow tends to make you very productive, and is cherished by those lucky enough to experience it.